 In 1982 Martha’s family moved to Shelby, NC, where she taught high school English and created art as time allowed.
 In 2008 Martha left teaching to return to painting full time.
 She creates landscapes (mountains, streams, beaches, waterfalls, old buildings), flowers, and animals in her uniquely realistic detail, in watercolor and oil.

 In 2011 she was Artist in Residence at Hickory Knob State Park and in 2014 at Table Rock State Park, both in SC.
-She was half of a two-person show at the Art Station in Gastonia, NC, in 2011 and at the Cleveland County Arts Council in 2014.
+She was half of a two-person show at the Art Station in Gastonia, NC, in 2011 and at the Cleveland County Arts Council in 2014, and she did a one-person exhibit at the Cleveland County Memorial Library in 2019.
 In 2013 her “Overhang” won the Emerging Artist award at the Watercolor Society of NC’s annual show.
-Her “Hay in the Barn” won first place in the Gaston Arts Council Miniature Show in 2014 and “Smoky Mountain National Park” won first place in the Gaston Natural View Show in 2016.
+Her “Hay in the Barn” won first place in the Gaston Arts Council Miniature Show in 2014; “Smoky Mountain National Park” won first place in the Gaston Natural View Show in 2016, and “Great Blue” won first place in 2018.
+Her “Sunflowers !!” won the Western Region Award at the NC Watercolor Society’s annual exhibition in 2017, and “Stonebridge” won the same award in 2018.
+In 2020 her “Stone Mountain Cabin” won second place in the Cleveland County Artists’ Competition; “Mossy Creek” won Best in Show in the Gaston Natural View Show; and “Carrick Creek II” won the Dr. Kenneth W. Hanck Memorial Award in the Watercolor Society of NC’s annual exhibit.

 To inquire about specific paintings or commissions, contact Martha.